tesera/fetch-radar-awslambda/README.md

 # lambda-fetch-radar

 AWS Lambda function to fetch radar images periodically from weather.gc.ca.
-The function should be configured to run daily (at any time), and then will visit weather.gc.ca historical imagery and download one image for each of the last 24 hours.
-The images will then be pushed to AWS S3 (incomplete at this time).
+The function should be configured to run daily (at any time), and then will visit weather.gc.ca historical imagery and download one image for each of the last 24 hours for each radar site for each image type.
+The images will then be pushed to AWS S3.

 ## Install